Ciela-Institute/caustics/paper.md

 Here we discuss the performance enhancements available in `caustics`.
 The code allows operations to be batched and multi-threaded or sent to GPU, which can provide substantial performance enhancements.
-In Fig. 1 we demonstrate this by sampling images of a S\'ersic with an SIE model lensing the image.
+In Fig. 1 we demonstrate this by sampling images of a Sérsic with an SIE model lensing the image.
 In the two subfigures we show performance for simply sampling a "direct" 128x128 image, and sampling a "realistic" image which is upsampled by a factor of 4 and convolved with a PSF.
 This demonstrates a number of interesting facts about numerical